Throughout my 20 years working as a costume designer, original design has always excited me and keeps the spark in how I feel about what I do.

 Originally from Australia, I have been based in the UK since 2005 and have worked in many countries including: the Czech Republic, Italy, Hungry, Spain, France, England, Wales, Scotland, Northern Ireland, Greece, Morocco and Brazil.

-Hayley grew up in Tasmania (Australia) with an early interest in period costume history and science fiction, both influencing her heavily.
-With strong costume cutting and making skills, many of the productions she designs have a high percentage of costumes custom made for purpose.
-Having a strong knowledge of costume history and construction, she also works frequently in historical costume.
+Growing up in Tasmania with an early interest in costume history and science fiction, I work from varied sources, often using a process called 'Hybrid Design' to blend my love of rich historical costume with contemporary design or other contrasting aesthetics.
+With a strong costume cutting and making background, many of the productions I design for have a high percentage of costumes custom made for purpose.

 Emphasising new creative design for the future and reflecting on the richness of the past, I love working on varied projects, making strong and appropriate visuals to support engaging stories.